ChiyuCC/sequence-breaking-ff6/README.md

     -   If you don't have any spare ones left, you can buy these at Gau's Father's house
 -   Avoid picking up Shadow for now
 -   Recruit Cyan and complete the Imperial Base sequence with Sabin
-    -   Be sure to fight every opponent at least once
+    -   Be sure to fight every opponent at least once, as this is a place you can't return to
+        -   The Telstar and Doberman opponents in particular are easily missable
     -   Be sure to pick up all treasures
 -   After the game switches to Cyan, be sure to make a save state right before he enters his bedroom
 -   There's a significant risk of the game softlocking when Cyan is fighting the soldiers solo because of the Door Timer Glitch